Why Web Accessibility?

-There are a number of free tools and online services that will perform an automated test of a single web page or even entire sites.
-The tools can be browser plugins, standalone desktop applications, self-hosted services, free online services, and commercial (paid) automated testing.
+There are free tools and online services that will perform an automated test of a single web page or even entire sites.
+The tools can be browser plugins, standalone desktop applications, self-hosted services, free online services and commercial (paid) automated testing.

 Our favorite automated tools are:

 - tenon.io - Tenon is SaaS that can perform on demand searches through the browser or an API.
-Pricing is dependent on the number of API requests (scans) that you need to perform.
+Pricing depends on the number of API requests (scans) that you need to perform.
 It is extremely well documented and can easily be incorporated into SAM, BrandExtract's CMS.